Threshold Policy Settings

 - After user confirmation or timeout expires: Wait for a user to acknowledge or cancel the mitigation from the Alerting page.
 If the specified time period expires with no user action, then initiate the mitigation automatically.

-- Application Timer (shown only when Apply Mitigation is set to “After user confirmation or timeout expires”): The duration (in minutes) of the timer.
+- Application Timer (shown only when Apply Mitigation is set to “After user confirmation or timeout expires”): The duration (in minutes) of the timer. - Clear Mitigation: A drop-down that specifies when the mitigation will stop:

 - Immediately, when alert ends: Stop mitigation immediately when the alert exits alarm state.